Marginal value theorem: Definition

-All animals must forage for food in order to meet their energetic needs, but doing so is energetically costly.
+Most animals must forage for food in order to meet their energetic needs, but doing so is energetically costly.
 It is assumed that evolution by natural selection results in animals utilizing the most economic and efficient strategy to balance energy gain and consumption.
-The Marginal Value Theorem is an optimality model that describes the strategy that maximizes gain per unit time in systems where resources, and thus rate of returns, decrease with time.
+The marginal value theorem is an optimality model that describes the strategy that maximizes gain per unit time in systems where resources, and thus rate of returns, decrease with time.
 The model weighs benefits and costs and is used to predict giving up time and giving up density.
 Giving up time (GUT) is the interval of time between when the animal last feeds and when it leaves the patch.
 Giving up density (GUD) is the food density within a patch when the animal will choose to move on to other food patches.

 When an animal is foraging in a system where food sources are patchily distributed, the MVT can be used to predict how much time an individual will spend searching for a particular patch before moving on to a new one.
 In general, individuals will stay longer if (1) patches are farther apart or (2) current patches are poor in resources.
 Both situations increase the ratio of travel cost to foraging benefit.